 Industry, Commerce, Agriculture and Fisheries Minister, Hon.
 Karl Samuda, thanked the stakeholder entities for assisting to facilitate improved irrigation for the farmers.

 In a message read by Permanent Secretary, Donovan Stanberry, Mr. Samuda emphasised the importance of ensuring that farmers have adequate supplies of water.
-This, he said, in order to ensure that the agricultural sector is in a position to contribute meaningfully to economic growth.
+This, he said, is in order to ensure that the agricultural sector is in a position to contribute meaningfully to economic growth.

 “Without water we cannot hope to grow the agricultural sector in a meaningful and sustainable way.
 So, the commissioning of this pump and irrigation system will ensure that farmers in the area have greater access to a consistent supply of water,” Mr. Samuda added.

 Meanwhile, Minster without Portfolio, Hon.
 J.C.
-Hutchinson, also welcomed the new facility’s commissioning, noting that South Manchester/South St.Elizabeth region was a traditionally dry area.
+Hutchinson, also welcomed the new facility’s commissioning, noting that the South Manchester/South St.Elizabeth region was a traditionally dry area.